noegracia/elastic-chat/README.md

 # Elastic Chat

-Elastic Chat is an chat application that integrates Elasticsearch with GPT-3.5 for efficient information retrieval and conversation.
+Elastic Chat is an chat application that integrates Elasticsearch with GPT for efficient information retrieval and conversation.

 ## Project Structure